-Adrián Sarasa Cantán is a User Acquisition Manager at Letgo in Barcelona, Spain.
+Adrián Sarasa Cantán is a Mobile User Acquisition Director at Letgo in Barcelona, Spain.
 After spending several years managing search and social media marketing campaigns, Adrián fell into mobile marketing when his previous company realized the potential of mobile.

 How did you get into mobile marketing?

 I have 6+ years experience in digital marketing, mainly focused on user acquisition and performance marketing.
 In my previous position, I was working for a pretty established start-up that pivoted from desktop to mobile.
 I was lucky enough to be involved with the transition and to collaborate on the creation of their first mobile marketing campaigns.

 What do you like most about mobile marketing?

 I like the fact that it’s a data-driven world.
 It’s amazing to have access to such powerful data and use it to acquire new customers all over the world.
 Also, the mobile ecosystem is changing so rapidly that it is impossible to get bored.

 What is the biggest mistake you made as a mobile marketer?